People shrug off email outreach as unwanted spam. But, in reality, it can be very effective at establishing connections.

 Now, some have made several appearances on the show so this doesn’t translate into 383 unique names, but still, there are at least 300 different people who came on Omer’s show.

-And each one of those people more likely than not has appeared on other podcasts as well.
+And each one of those people more likely than not has appeared on other podcasts as well – each with its own little target audience of loyal listeners.

 To find other shows they’ve been on, we use our tool, Respona.

-It is powered by ListenNotes (which is updated every day), providing us with access to the most accurate and up-to-date database of podcasts.
+It is powered by ListenNotes (which is updated every day right up there with the Apple Podcast database), providing us with access to the most accurate and up-to-date podcast & podcast episode database.

 The search engine can also run multiple queries simultaneously, so for a decently sized campaign, we can paste ~30 names and run the search.